 * If the 3rd Saturday of the month falls on a Bank Holiday weekend it's likely that our meeting will be changed to either the 2nd or the 4th Saturday of the month.
 Please contact us to check.

-Are you a man who has sex with men, whether or not you identify as gay, bisexual or pansexual, and do you have prostate cancer or are you affected by prostate cancer?
+Are you a man who has sex with men, whether or not you identify as gay, bisexual or pansexual, or someone who identifies as trans or non binary and do you have prostate cancer or are you affected by prostate cancer?
 Or have you had either investigations or treatments for prostate cancer?
 If so, then LGBT Walnut is for you, but please contact us first before coming to a meeting.
 We mainly cover the Greater London area and parts of South-East England but welcome you wherever you are based - our online meeting on the first Saturday of the month is to allow others from all across the UK to attend.
 There is help and support out here where ever to live in the UK.

 If you need to talk openly and without worrying about the reaction from others about how prostate cancer and its treatments have affected you, or might affect you, you'll be able to do it with us because we're not straight either.